monomadic/sonic-rs/README.md

 Reverse engineered Sonic, but building a new, entirely open, moddable engine instead of RSDK.

 ## Goals
-- Pure rust sonic implementation with few dependencies
+- Pure rust Sonic implementation with fewest dependencies possible
-- Run absolutely anywhere (baseline software pixel framebuffer engine)
+- Run anywhere cargo builds (baseline software pixel framebuffer engine)
 - Emphasis on open formats, clear code, extensibility, and modding
+- Fastest, lowest resource open Sonic implementation ever

 **You'll need a retail sonic to extract the assets.**

+## Why?
+- Learn how sonic was built and perhaps improve upon and extend its design.
+- A starting point for sonic modders or someone wanting to create a retro style game.
+- Research adapting older game architecture to rust.

 ## Progress
 - [ ] RSDKv3